oc314/think-twice/README.md

 My repository just in case

 Hey there!
-Oleksii here.
+Oleksii's here.
 I like Java and IntelliG Idea.
 Let's rock!